Dravani/Cook-Master/Sprint Files/Sprint4.md

 Tasks Completed: Users can like posts, users can comment on posts, users can leave feedback that goes to database, users can create a user profile

 API Documentation:
+Ingredient API:
+	Method Type: GET

+	Request: The api sends a request to rapid API using the unique user key, which then rapid API send a request to the web server to retrieve the information

+	Response: The user inputs a query words then the API will return all searches that match the query word.
+For this particular API you get the nutrional value of user inputted ingredient.

 Recipe API:
 	Method Type: GET